alicebreton/Fr-Contradictor/readme.md

 ```

 ## Limitation
 The contradiction output should be reviewed.
-Some mistakes might occur where, for example, the difference between a transitive and a intransitive verbs is not made.
+Some mistakes might occur where, for example, the difference between a transitive and a intransitive verb is not made.